theo-armour/pages/00-journal/2022/2022-12-10-theo-coding-dreams.md

 * Easy-peasy content management
 * Realtime online generative 3D art

 I accomplished most of the above.
 My scripts are out there.
 The thing is that the world has caught up, people are now making a living out what I was loving.
-They now do it much better than I can,
+They now do it much better than I can.

 ## Nineties